 The Annatto Oil:

-It’s easy to make your own Annatto oil.
+A work around is to make your own with Annatto seeds.
+(I do the same thing for my Pollo en Leche de Coco.)
+It’s super easy.
 Pick up a package of Annatto seeds, which are surprisingly easier to find than the premade oil.
 You’ll be likely to see them in the Mexican section of a well-stocked grocery or at many ethnic markets.
 They’re cheap and keep just about forever in a tightly sealed jar in a dark cupboard.

 To make the oil, add about 2 teaspoons of the seeds to a small pan, add in 2 1/2 tablespoons of oil and gently heat, swirling until the oil is deep red, then strain.
 Annatto seeds are crazy hard, so make sure not to leave a stray behind.
 The recipe can be increased and the oil stored in the fridge for future recipes.
 Another substitute for the beautiful color is even easier, but not as effective: sub in 1/2 a teaspoon of turmeric and 1/2 teaspoon of paprika bloomed in 2 tablespoons of olive oil.